 Lost property reference numbers

-We will not record lost property or provide lost property reference numbers for items such as:
+We will not record lost property, or provide lost property reference numbers for any items.

 If you have been directed to report your loss to the police by your insurance company or mobile phone service provider, please inform them that we no longer provide reference numbers.
 You may download our standard letter from the 'Related Documents' section to help you explain this.

 If you find any of the below items you are advised to contact us for advice on 101, or in an emergency i.e. if the item poses a danger or harm to others dial 999.